 When we let go of the metaphorical lanyard that serves to distinguish the professional from the personal, then we will truly start to walk alongside one another with compassion, love and empathy.
-This is the work of 2021 which I am starting with a workshop that I have resisted writing for months but I am ready to move forward in this energy and if you would like to explore that with me, then you can find out more here.
+This is the work of 2021 and beyond!

 CHERRY, L. (2021).
 CONVERSATIONS THAT MAKE A DIFFERENCE FOR CHILDREN AND YOUNG PEOPLE: Relationship-focused practice… from the frontline.
 S.l.: ROUTLEDGE.